 The Cochin chicken is a popular breed with backyard chicken keepers and enthusiasts.
-It is usually fluffy and big in size.
+It is usually fluffy and big.
 They are docile, friendly, and lovely pet chickens.

 It is for sure that this fluffy chicken will catch your attention.
 If so, keep reading to know everything about this feathery Cochin chicken of the barnyard.